Tomjg1/gitWorkshop/README.md

 ## Changes
  There are some handy commands we will be using this tutorial that speeds up the process of changing files\
  ```
-touch filename.txt Creates an empty file\
+touch filename.txt                      (Creates an empty file)
-rm filename.txt Deletes the file (Careful, it will not ask for permission and is unrecoverable)\
+rm filename.txt                         (Deletes the file Careful, it will not ask for permission and is unrecoverable)
+cat filename.txt                        (print a file to the terminal)
 echo "A line of text" >> filename.txt   (Appends (adds) the line of text to the end of the file, or creates a new file if filename.txt does not exist)
-    - Note: if you use a single arrow: > instead of a double >> your entire file will be rewritten with just your new line of text so be careful
+    - Note: if you use a single arrow: > instead of a double >> your entire file will be rewritten with just your new line of text remaining so be careful!
-cat filename.txt (print a file to the terminal)
 ```

 - Assuming that it is an empty repository, there is nothing for our git to track.
 Let's create a file and start tracking it\